dmyersturnbull/sauronlab/README.md

   --file environment.yml
 ```

-See the example notebooks under `examples`, and [See the docs 📚](https://sauronlab.readthedocs.io/en/stable/) for more info.
+See the example notebooks under `examples`, and [See the docs 📚](https://sauronlab.readthedocs.io/en/stable/)

-**⚠ Please note:**
-This is an unfinished fork of Chemfish (Kale) under development.
-It is being heavily refactored, and most tests are missing.
-Do not use it.
+for more info.

 To install, first install and configure [MariaDB](https://mariadb.org/).
 Then run: